 Bird scooter advertises a goal of helping people get around town and reduce carbon emissions by giving quick and easy access to electric scooters in cities like Miami.
 They also advertise the safety of their scooters by discussing how you should wear a helmet and follow local traffic laws.
 However, electric scooter rental companies like Bird cannot do anything to stop other drivers who might cause serious scooter accidents.

 If you were hit by a car while riding an electric scooter you rented from Bird, talk to Miami Bird scooter injury lawyer Prosper Shaked today.
-The Law Offices of Prosper Shaked help injured victims file personal injury lawsuits against the responsible parties and fight to get them compensation for their injuries.
+Prosper Shaked Accident Injury Attorneys PA help injured victims file personal injury lawsuits against the responsible parties and fight to get them compensation for their injuries.
 For a free legal consultation on your injury case and to find out more about whom you can sue, call our law offices today at (305) 694-2676.

 Suing Bird for Scooter Accidents